Knee prosthesis: Are malalignments always fully corrected?

 The knee prosthesis functions by replicating the mobility of the natural knee joint.
 Modern knee TEPs (total endoprostheses) are designed such that they:

-• Enable a low-friction gliding movement between the artificial joint surfaces.
+• A low-friction gliding motion between the artificial joint surfaces enables.

-• Preserve or reconstruct the physiological axis of the leg as much as possible.
+• The physiological axis of the leg to preserve or reconstruct as optimally as possible.

-• Consider the natural ligament tension , especially in kinematic alignment.
+• The natural ligament tension to consider, especially in the kinematic alignment.

-• Ensure high stability in standing and fluid mobility when walking
+• A high stability in standing as well as fluid mobility while walking ensure

 3. Range of motion and stability after knee replacement

-After a successful implantation, a knee prosthesis can enable flexion of 120° or more , depending on the patient and surgical method.
-Modern implants are designed for a lifespan of over 20–30 years and are made of low-wear materials such as highly cross-linked polyethylene and cobalt-chromium alloys.
+After a successful implantation, a knee prosthesis can allow a flexion of 120° or more enable, depending on the patient and surgical method.
+Modern implants are designed for a lifespan of over 20–30 years and are made from low-wear materials such as highly cross-linked polyethylene and cobalt-chrome alloys.

 4. Different alignment types of knee replacement